GTFB/Altrp/README.md

 * Fix Hover Card Issue in Card Widget

 ### 0.17.14
-+ Add Icon Widget
++ Added Icon Widget
 + Fixed Position for Adminbar and "Hide Adminbar" Button

 ### 0.17.14
-+ Add Input Widget Autocomplete
++ Added Input Widget Autocomplete
-+ Add OIDC Client Action
++ Added OIDC Client Action

 ### 0.17.13
-+ Add Params fromURl Hash now store in `altrppage.hashParams`
++ Added Params fromURl Hash now store in `altrppage.hashParams`

 ### 0.17.12
 * Fixed Cases of errors when Getting Default Values as Strings and Arrays of Strings in Input Select Widget and Input Multi Select Widget
-+ Add Actions when Changing Text in Input Select and Input Multi Select Widget
++ Added Actions when Changing Text in Input Select and Input Multi Select Widget

 ### 0.17.11
 + Support for Arrays in URL Parameters in `altrppage.params` Object